SoftwareOne logo

 The most innovative companies don't always have bigger IT budgets.
 But they do often have smarter IT Portfolio Management practices that help them move forward faster.

-That’s one of the eye-opening conclusions from SoftwareOne’s recent research report: Driving business outcomes through cost-optimised innovation.
+That’s one of the eye-opening conclusions from SoftwareOne’s recent research report: Driving business outcomes through cost-optimized innovation.

-Our study examined 600 businesses across 12 countries, identifying a select group of outliers we classified as "Optimised Innovators."
+Our study examined 600 businesses across 12 countries, identifying a select group of outliers we classified as "Optimized Innovators."

 One of the most significant things that distinguishes these high-performers?